 - Standby Your vehicle automatically enters the Standby state when you activate Sentry Mode.
 In the Standby state, the cameras constantly monitor the area surrounding Model 3 for possible security threats. - Alert If Sentry Mode detects a threat, such as someone leaning on, or very close to, Model 3, Sentry Mode switches to the Alert state.
-The headlights briefly turn on and back off again, and the touchscreen displays a message indicating that cameras are recording the event. - Alarm For major threats, Sentry Mode triggers the Alarm state.
-In the Alarm state, the security alarm activates and the audio system generates a loud and unexpected sound.
-Sentry mode sends an alert to the mobile app on phones that are paired to Model 3 to inform you that the alarm state is triggered.
-After 30 seconds, Sentry Mode returns to the Standby state.
+In the Alert state, Sentry Mode: - $\circ\;$ turns the headlights briefly on and back off again. - displays a message on the touchscreen indicating that cameras are recording the event. - saves the most recent ten minutes of footage prior of the triggered event to the USB drive (if installed and available). - Alarm For major threats, Sentry Mode triggers the Alarm state.
+In the Alarm state, Sentry Mode: - activates the security alarm and the audio system generates a loud and unexpected sound. - sends an alert to the mobile app on phones that are paired to Model 3 to inform you that the alarm state is triggered. - returns to the Standby state after 30 seconds. - saves the most recent ten minutes of footage prior to the triggered event to the USB drive (if installed and available).